pgailinas/videoqa-representation-comparison/docs/index.md

 ## Dataset

-The primary benchmark dataset used in this project is NExT-QA, a VideoQA dataset designed for causal and temporal reasoning over video content.
+The primary benchmark dataset used in this project is NExT-QA, a Video Question Answering (VideoQA) benchmark designed to evaluate causal, temporal, and descriptive reasoning over video content.

 The dataset provides raw video files, question-answer annotations, official training, validation, and test splits, and metadata required to associate questions with source videos.